ajsampathk/ParallelRobotics-Res/MatLab/ReadMe.md

-##Readme
-ReadMe: To launch the Simulink template files Reference variables used for input parameters:
+#ReadMe: To launch the Simulink template files
+Reference variables used for input parameters:
-F = frame length, L1 = length of link1, L2 = length of link2.
+F = frame length
+L1 = length of link1
+L2 = length of link2.

 1. Download and clone the template (.sltx ) file in a new folder.